Author: Lisa McGrimmon | Published: January 21, 2014 | Modified September 10, 2019

 Your most wanted response can vary from one mail-out to the next.
 Knowing what you most want readers to do can help you design your newsletter more effectively to encourage that MWR.

-There is plenty of other jargon out there in the world of email marketing, but these terms cover the basics and are the ones you're most likely to come across and care about when you're getting your newsletter started.
+There is plenty of other jargon out there in the world of email marketing, but these terms cover the basics.
+They are the ones you're most likely to come across and care about when you're getting your newsletter started.

-Now that you're armed with newsletter marketing lingo, you're ready to dive in to the series on email marketing basics.
+Now that you're prepared with newsletter marketing lingo, you're ready to dive in to the email marketing basics series.